csySally/AgileWebProject_Drifter/README.md

 ### Future Improvements

-1. Users can insert pictures in the note.
+1. Use ChatGPT to answer the note as an option.
 2. Allow users to like or dislike the replies they receive.
 3. Users can save their favourite replies to a "favourites" list for later viewing.